-5b.
-Established: Biocontrol or Site Specific Approach These are widespread species that are beyond landscape-level control and/or have relatively low impact.
-Land managers may choose to treat these species at high priority sites (e.g. wildlife habitat, corridors of spread, adjacent to agricultural land, restoration sites, etc.) based on specific land management objectives.
-These species have biological control agents available.
-6. Insufficient Information These species are considered invasive in BC but insufficient information is available regarding their distribution, impacts, potential for spread and/or feasibility of control within the CKISS region.
-Education, targeted inventories, and possibly risk assessments are recommended.
+4 Strategic Control These are widespread species that are beyond landscape-level control and/or have relatively low impact.
+The goal of management efforts for these species is to protect site-specific values or assets.
+Land managers may choose to treat these species at sites they deem valuable to protect (e.g. wildlife habitat, corridors of spread, agricultural land etc.) based on specific land management objectives.
+Some of these species have biological control agents available.
+5 Insufficient Information There is insufficient information for these species on their distribution, impacts, potential for spread and/or feasibility of control.
+Not enough information to assign a management category Carry out inventory if required, monitor known locations, and/or find out more information from other regions.